anysync/client/README.md

 The access token is saved to a local file called "access.keys", which is unecrypted.
 This file is for authenticating the user, similar to the private key file used by SSH client for passwordless login.

 All files will be encrypted by the key using 256-bit [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode "AES-GCM"), then encrypted file will be uploaded to the cloud.

+### Data Transmission

+The communication between AnySync client and server is gRPC with TLS.

+[Rclone](https://github.com/rclone/rclone) is used to transfer files to any S3 compatible cloud storage servers.

+### Data Format

+AnySync stores data in a format inspired by the [Git](https://en.wikipedia.org/wiki/Git).
+File metadata are stored under tree directory.
+File data are encrypted, compressed and stored as objects with names being their hash values, and file names are encrypted and stored in sqlite database.